 The newly founded group contacted Angus breeder and successful auctioneer Tommy Williams from Oklahoma.
 He provided us great advice and direction in selecting the cattle for our first sale.
 The first sale was held in La Grange in March, 2000.
 Our first bull sale was held in December, 2001 in Hallettsville where we now have both sales.
 The female sale is the fourth Saturday in April and the bull sale is the first Friday in December.

 We continue to market cattle that are practical and functional for the industry from the purebred producer to the commercial cattle breeder.
-In April, 2019, we will be celebrating our 20th anniversary.
+In April 2019, we celebrated our 20th Anniversary.

 Dear Cattle Producers,